19th Sept - 4th Oct 2020

 ‘The media used by immersive artists has become more and more experimental and intrepid; they may involve sensors, 3D scans, temperature detectors, virtual and augmented reality devices which play on the audiences’ reaction to the experienced installations.
 Mine is a simple reductive inclusion.
 One of discussion and open ended outcomes.
 The goal is always to allow the spectator a voice, a proactive inclusive in the art-making process.
 Collaboration offers comparisons and duality, which I like’.
 Quote, Magnus Hammick

 Newman’s process begins with a journey into often remote terrain, making observational drawings of pencil on paper.
 In this performance a makeshift studio will be set up for Newman by Hammick.
 Large scale drawings of two oak trees within the grounds of Close House have been agreed as the main subject for this experimental event.
 The trees, conceptually representing the two artists.
-The results will be exhibited at Close Ltd.

 Film by Luke Ripley

-This will be an ephemeral and gentle expressionistic collaboration also depicting the joining together of our creative communities.
+An ephemeral and gentle expressionistic collaboration also depicting the joining together of our creative communities.

 Katherine Perrins |

 Katherine Perrins work explores the understated quiet of domestic life.
 Bringing up children and spending time within the confines of the home.
 Her paintings honour the pursuit of housework, of interiors and amplifies the private and the ordinary.
 Her accomplished painting talent could be likened to the dutch masters who rose to fame from depicting rural life as well as STILL LIFE.
 During lockdown the subject matter has not changed but the essence of our isolation experience brings a new relevance to Perrins work.
-We welcome her first show at Close Ltd.
+A wonderful first show at Close Ltd.